Conditional Routing in LangGraph Workflows

 Invoking the Workflow

-Now, test the routing graph with different user tweets to verify the conditional branch decisions.
+Now, test the routing graph with different tweets to check the branch decisions.

 Scenario A: Positive Tweet